SOF3/libkinetic/DEV.md

-protected final function resolveClass(?string $fqn, ?string $super); // check if the class exists according to the libkinetic Instantiable notation and implements the interface $super protected final function resolveConfigString(?string &$string); // resolve the field $string into a string from config if it starts with `config:` protected final function resolveConfigNumber(&$number); // resolve the field $number into a number from config if it starts with `config:`, otherwise parse it protected final function resolveConfigBool(&$bool); // resolve the field $bool into a boolean from config if it starts with `config:`, otherwise prase it
+protected final function resolveClass(?string $fqn, ?string $super); // check if the class exists according to the libkinetic Instantiable notation and implements the interface $super protected final function resolveConfigString(?string &$string); // resolve the field $string into a string from config if it starts with `config:` protected final function resolveConfigNumber(&$number); // resolve the field $number into a number from config if it starts with `config:`, otherwise parse it protected final function resolveConfigBool(&$bool); // resolve the field $bool into a boolean from config if it starts with `config:`, otherwise parse it
 ```